Go to Homepage

 Zanskar winter chadar trek guide - hikers follow the frozen river banks

 Hikers follow the frozen river banks along the Zanskar to get the best purchase on hardening ice as the mountains close in nearing the gorge.
-By 2020 the passage was restricted to 100 persons a day.
+In 2020 the passage was restricted to 100 persons a day.
+That has all changed now with a new road passing through the valley.

 HOW difficult could a 45km hike, on a frozen river be?
 At a height of nearly 11,000ft, along the picturesque Zanskar Valley, meandering through a land where snow leopards sleep?
 Where winter temperatures dip to minus 24 degrees Celsius?
 And where mountain walls are as cold as ice and, should you fall, the water below is even colder?
 Not hard at all.